 The state of Indiana implemented an eviction moratorium that ran from March 19 to August 14, 2020.
-Filings spiked immediately after that moratorium lifted, but fell as CDC protections were enacted.
+Filings spiked immediately after that moratorium lifted.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Indiana were significantly above historical average in January and February of 2020.1 Filings began to drop in March, and remained well below average between April and July.
-Filings have slowly increased to and above historic levels since the start of January 2022.
+Eviction filings in Indiana were significantly above historical average in January and February of 2020.1 Filings began to drop in March, and remained well below average between April and July 2020, after which filings increased.

 Indiana is divided into 92 counties.
 In each of those counties, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.1